Many people face barriers in preparing healthier meals, including a lack of time and conflicting information about nutrition, and taste preferences.

 I’m not an expert in the field and my eating habits are not perfect.
 I’m just a gal who’s trying to do better today than I did yesterday.
-I fall off the wagon just like everyone else and have to backpedal to get on the right track again.
+I fall off the wagon just like everyone else and struggle to get on the right track again.

 I have, however, picked up a few nuggets of knowledge along the way in regard to preparing healthier meals and I’d like to share a few of them with you!